What Do Plants Use As Food

 The Basics of Photosynthesis

 At its core, photosynthesis is a two-stage process involving the cooperation of several key components within the plant cell.
-These stages are known as the light-dependent reactions and the light-independent reactions (or the Calvin cycle).
+Still, these stages are known as the light-dependent reactions and the light-independent reactions (or the Calvin cycle).
 The entire process is elegantly coordinated to ensure the efficient capture and conversion of energy.

 The light-independent reactions, or the Calvin cycle, take place in the stroma, the fluid-filled space surrounding the thylakoids in the chloroplast.
 Here, the ATP and NADPH generated during the light-dependent reactions are used to convert carbon dioxide into glucose.
 The Calvin cycle is a series of enzymatic reactions that fix carbon dioxide from the atmosphere and reduce it to form a three-carbon sugar, glyceraldehyde-3-phosphate (G3P).
 This G3P is then used to synthesize glucose and other organic molecules.